dingqy/EEE102-Assessment4-Backstage/README.md

 6. Rebuild the program

 ## Update
+### Version 1.4.0
+* Add set methods to the class Book
+* Fix the bug that Error sql sentence will close the database
+* Follow the Google C++ style

 ### Version 1.3.0
 #### Date : 2019 / 05 / 18
 * Fix the bug that searchBook() will not return the information of ReserveId